© February 20, 2012, Christopher D. Carroll iAndCashFlow

 (Notice that because the firm always has st = kt, the value of the firm’s shares defined here ˆet(st) is identical to the value of the firm’s capital et(kt) defined in qModel.)

-Now suppose the firm wants to consider deviating from this dividend policy.
-It issues an extra share in period t , which raises an amount of money equal to the marginal value of capital; it invests the proceeds in the riskless asset, earning return R , then pays out the resulting cash to shareholders in the next period.
+Now suppose the firm decides to deviate, just a little bit, from this dividend policy.
+It issues an extra share in period t , which (assuming capital markets are efficient) raises an amount of money equal to the share price λt ; it invests the proceeds in the riskless asset, earning return R , then pays out the resulting cash to shareholders in the next period.
 However, we assume that the firm continues to maximize its value.
 This modifies the infinite sum to:

 but since by assumption - 1